structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Data Model.md

 - actions or activities
 - facts

+These rules apply at the data modeling level.
+When you translate them into the Structr schema, nodes become schema types, relationships become schema relationships, and properties become schema properties — but the conceptual thinking stays the same.

 ## Creating a Basic Type
-To create a new type, click the green "Create Data Type" button in the top left corner of the [Schema](/structr/docs/ontology/Admin%20User%20Interface/Schema) area.
+To create a new type in the schema, click the green "Create Data Type" button in the top left corner of the [Schema](/structr/docs/ontology/Admin%20User%20Interface/Schema) area.

 ![The Create Type Dialog](/structr/docs/schema_create-type_Project.png)